 Gooood morning legs!

 The climb out of Santo Tomas is as steep as promised.
 I can feel my legs are still tired after riding through rugged, challenging terrain yesterday.

 I pass several beautiful vineyards and wish I could just ride a horse in the hills.
-I am in high anticipation of seeing the ocean, but the road is still taking me up and down and around the hills.
+I am in high anticipation of seeing the ocean, but the road is still taking me up and down and around the mountains.
 And then it comes.
-I fly down a steep and rocky descent and avoid the really soft sand sections that want to throw me off The Beast.
+I fly down a steep and rocky descent trying to avoid the really soft sand sections that want to throw me off The Beast.
+I can actually hear the rumbling of the waves before I even see the Pacific.
 The views don’t disappoint though.
-At a fish camp I take a break and eat a snack of an avocado and nuts.
+At a fish camp, I take a break and eat a snack of avocado and nuts.
 The road leads me along the spectacular coast to the town of Ejido Eréndira.
-It is an active fishing town and I have my first fish taco meal.
+It is an active fishing community, and I have my first fish taco meal.
 I contemplate staying here but decide to ride another 26 or so miles toward the town of Colonet.